trustyou/example-meta-review-dump/README.md

 Download the latest meta-review dump into a folder called "meta-review-dump":

+Run this once to confiture your AWS access key and secret:
 ```
-aws configure # needs to be run only once
+aws configure
-./download_meta_review_dump.sh meta-review-dump
 ```

+Then, to download and process the latest files:
 ```
 ./download_meta_review_dump.py meta-review-dump
 ./process_meta_review_dump.py meta-review-dump/TIMESTAMP_OF_DOWNLOADED_DUMP